haesleinhuepf/git-bob/readme.md

 # git-bob

-git-bob is Python package that uses AI to answer github-issues and review pull-requests.
+git-bob uses AI to answer github-issues and review pull-requests.
 Under the hood it uses [claude 3.5 sonnet](https://claude.ai) or [gpt-4 omni](https://chat.openai.com/) to understand the text and
 [pygithub](https://github.com/PyGithub/PyGithub) to interact with the issues and pull-requests.